Sessions

 toolReplayMode: 'auto', // 'auto' | 'live' | 'recorded' | 'mixed'

-Every replay writes one audit row.
+Every replay writes two audit rows: session.replay.requested and session.replay.completed.

 Tool cassettes